emychela/Cyclistic_Bike_Share_Q1_2020_Analysis_Excel/README.md

 Cyclistic Bike Share Q1 2020 data was made available by Motivate International Inc. The data is saved as a Microsoft Excel workbook

-## Data Cleaning And Manipulation Documentation.
+## Data Cleaning and Manipulation Documentation.

 Data cleaning was done in Microsoft Excel.
 - I deleted Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides.
 - I removed 117 records of data because they had negative ride length.
-- I added 3 rows to help solve the business task i.e ‘ride_length’, ‘member_casual’, ‘day_of_the_week’.
+- I added three rows to help solve the business task i.e ‘ride_length’, ‘member_casual’, ‘day_of_the_week’.
 - I adjusted Columns to appropriate format depending on the type of data.

 ## Summary of Analysis.